 8. Travel light

 Don’t purchase a top of the line DSLR.
 While they take great pictures, they are big, bulky and heavy.
-I used to shoot exclusively with great DSLR’s.
+I used to shoot exclusively with great DSLRs.
 But not being able to carry lightweight equipment can hinder travel photography.
 Get a small lightweight camera and small lightweight lenses.
-I use a mirrorless micro four-thirds camera, the Olympus OM-D E-M1 Mark III.
-You can read more about my transition to this camera in a previous blog.
+I use a mirrorless camera, a Canon R5.

 Don’t forget to enjoy yourself and put the camera down a little.
 Creating memories is the most important part of your trip.
 I hope the travel photography tips help you on your next adventure.